-Conventional standard transport protocols do not adequately support distributed real-time systems.
+Conventional transport protocol standards do not adequately support distributed real-time systems.
 An ideal protocol would ensure that at all times the communications subsystem is working on the task (message) of the most value to the overall system.
-In this paper we investigate how to develop a flexible and potent discrimination scheme based on importance, an abstract concept that measures the degree to which a task contributes to the overall system goal.
+In this report we investigate how to develop a flexible and potent discrimination scheme based on importance, an abstract concept that measures the degree to which a task contributes to the overall system goal.
 We examine typical communication subsystems for what can and can not be expected from such a policy.
-Finally, we review our chain of reasoning in reaching a proposal for a scheme implementable within currently existing or developing transport protocols.
+We review our chain of reasoning for producing several schemes with varying degrees of complexity and usefulness.
+Finally, we look at the Xpress Transfer Protocol as a case study of a transport layer protocol in development, and describe and critique the methods proposed for making it responsive to special needs through a discrimination policy based on the importance of the messages it must process.